 This is the point where they need to make a decision to move forward, to set themselves on the path towards reaching their goals with your help and guidance.

 The anatomy of every successful story always includes these three crucial steps.
-Launching a storytelling campaign with hard-sell or an aggressive approach that bypasses step one and two will result in turning away many customers who would otherwise fall in love with your brand.
+Launching a storytelling campaign with a hard-sell or an aggressive approach that bypasses steps one and two will result in turning away many customers who would otherwise fall in love with your brand.